kieransenior/kieransenior.github.io/index.markdown

 layout: data
 ---

+This website is used to help both inform current epileptic patients and provide data and insights for professionals in medicine.
+Do feel free to contact me via email for further information.

-For over two years I have meticulously captured my epilepsy data to find how it correlates to medication and post-operative state.
+For over two years I meticulously captured my epilepsy data to discover how it correlates with medication and post-operative state.
 [Here's a link](/data) to all of the data.

 On November 27th 2024 I had a left selective [amygdalohippocampectomy](https://en.wikipedia.org/wiki/Amygdalohippocampectomy) interstitial thermal laser ablation ([LiTT](https://www.epilepsy.com/treatment/surgery/types/litt-thermal-ablation)) surgery to remove the entirety of my left hippocampus through an innovative procedure performed by [Dr. Vivek Buch](https://med.stanford.edu/profiles/vivek-buch) at [Stanford Medicine](https://med.stanford.edu) in Palo Alto.